 Mage Knight uses movement cards that are a part of your deck.
 You know there is a finite amount of them in there per round, so you must use them wisely and don’t stray off your path too much or you will lose momentum.
 Random factor comes from the draw – sometimes you will have less or more in your hand than what you need and you must then improvise.

 Runebound’s heroes use their speed characteristics to determine how many movement dice they can roll at once.
-The dice have terrain types pictured on sides and you can only move on the rolled terrain.
+The dice have terrain types pictured on the sides and you can only move on the rolled terrain.
 You can use all of your three actions to move, meaning you can traverse 9 tiles per turn if your hero has 3 speed (you roll three dice).
 So, even if you don’t roll favorably, you are not too much hindered.

 Mage Knight’s combat is a math problem.
 You have your enemies on one side (with their attack, armor, and other stats known) and your hand cards on the other.
 It’s up to you to find the optimal solution to the problem (how to kill the monster without disposing of too much health or valuable cards) and normally a mathematically best course of action can be found.

 Runebound features a significant luck component, although it’s somewhat weighted.
-For each combat, a number of two-sided tokens are cast for both the hero and the enemy.
-The number and type of tokens depending on the characteristics and strength of participants.
+For each combat, a number of double-sided tokens are cast for both the hero and the enemy.
+The number and type of tokens depend on the characteristics and strengths of the participants.
 As you gain new gear, you will also gain a corresponding token, making you immediately more potent in combat.

 The fight is resolved by playing out the tokens in turns, trying to find the best combination of attacks, blocking the enemy, and other abilities.
 The enemy tokens are played by the player on your right.